curtischong/torch-sim/examples/readme.md

-## Types of Examples
+## Examples

-Examples are provided in two foms:

-* Tutorials are intended to provide pedagogical walkthroughs of TorchSim's core functionality
+Tutorials are intended to provide pedagogical walkthroughs of TorchSim's core functionality
-* Scripts are a holdover from early torch-sim development, they are not currently recommended as a learning resource.
-See issue [issue 109](https://github.com/TorchSim/torch-sim/issues/109).

 ## Tutorial Formatting